Registration Guide

 • Not appointing a compliance officer — even sole traders need to formally nominate someone (themselves)

 • Registering but not building an AML/CTF program — registration alone does not make you compliant.
-You need a written AML/CTF program before 1 July 2026
+You need a written AML/CTF program in place

 • Forgetting to update — if your business details change (new services, new office, change of compliance officer), you must update your registration